eclipse-imagen/imagen/docs/guide/introduction/index.md

 ### 1.3.6 Powerful

-JAI supports complex image formats, including images of up to three dimensions and an arbitrary number of bands.
+ImageN supports complex image formats, including images of up to three dimensions and an arbitrary number of bands.
 Many classes of imaging algorithms are supported directly, others may be added as needed.

-JAI implements a set of core image processing capabilities, including image tiling, regions of interest, and deferred execution.
+ImageN implements a set of core image processing capabilities, including image tiling, regions of interest, and deferred execution.
 The API also implements a set of core image processing operators, including many common point, area, and frequency-domain operations.
 For a list